Find Schools

 Find Schools Near

-Occupation Description Resolve disputes between workers and managers, negotiate collective bargaining agreements, or coordinate grievance procedures to handle employee complaints.
+Job Description: Resolve disputes between workers and managers, negotiate collective bargaining agreements, or coordinate grievance procedures to handle employee complaints.

-Daily Life Of a Labor Relations Specialist
+A Day in the Life of a Labor Relations Specialist

-Qualities of a Labor Relations Specialist
+Things a Labor Relations Specialist Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.